appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 This is necessary, because the Routlt `ControllerServlet::service()` method has to be invoked either when you open `http://127.0.0.1:9080` or something like `http://127.0.0.1:9080/index.do?test=test`.
-You can understand it as a catch all `Servlet` that will be invoked if no other matches.
+You can understand it as a catch all servlet that will be invoked if no other matches.
 In the example before, we've add a URL mapping for the `HelloWorld` servlet.
-So if you enter the URL `http:://127.0.0.1:9080/helloWorld.do` the URL mapping for this `Servlet` matches before and the apropriate method will be invoked.
+So if you enter the URL `http:://127.0.0.1:9080/helloWorld.do` the URL mapping for this servlet matches before and the apropriate method will be invoked.

 > Keep in mind, if you want to write a servlet, in general you should map it to a path with a `.do` file extension,
 > as long as you not change the default configuration for that.
 An exception is the default servlet, because this
 > should catch all requests that will not match by any other servlets.
-To match a `Servlet` on a URL path, we're
+To match a servlet on a URL path, we're
 > actually use the PHP [fnmatch](http://php.net/fnmatch) method.

 #### HTTP Basic and Digest Authentication